 Additionally, if participants are currently tracking their exposures, they can individually give the exposure tracking programs (e.g., PER, NFORS, PIIERS, FirstForward) permission to provide this information to the NFR.
 At this time, it is not clear how many firefighters use exposure tracking systems, how long they have been using these systems (most are relatively new), or how complete or consistent the data are across the different platforms.
 If these programs gain in popularity and meet specific data standards and quality, there may be an opportunity to use the data to estimate exposures longitudinally, at least for certain groups of firefighters (e.g., new recruits).
 Therefore, although exposure tracking programs are not the primary data source for estimating lifetime exposures, the NFR program will consider these data for exploratory analyses and possible use in future assessments of exposure.
+To aid in the process of linking data between the NFR and exposure tracking programs, NIOSH has assigned an NFR participant number to every participant.
+Once the user has completed the informed consent, an email and/or text message will be sent to participants with their assigned NFR participant number.
+Participants can also retrieve the NFR participant number from their user profile.
+NFR users can share their participant number with the exposure tracking program (and other data sources, if applicable), which will improve the quality of data linkages when exposure tracking program data are shared with the NFR program.
 Other data collection methods for individual and department level information will also be considered and added as amendments to this protocol.